MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 What is a dimension?
 You can think of a dimension as a **Group by** function: The data within your new Measures entity or attribute will be grouped by all of your defined dimensions.

 In the example below, we have defined **State** as the dimension field of our **BusinessReport: Customer 360** Measures entity.
-Upon visiting the Measures entity that we have just created on the **Entities** screen, we can see that the data we included in that entity (first highlighted column) is grouped by the State column (second highlighted column).
+Upon visiting the Measures entity that we have just created on the **Entities** page, we can see that the data we included in that entity (first highlighted column) is grouped by the State column (second highlighted column).

 > [!div class="mx-imgBorder"]
 > ![](media/measures-businessreport-data-tab.png "Entity grouped by State")